BHammock33/Party_Manager/README.md

 To run the application simply vist: partymanager-production.up.railway.app/login

-No need for any downloading of dependencies or pulling in other applications, this app functions by itself.
+No need for any downloading of dependencies or pulling in other applications, this app functions by itself